Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Related Literature

-Semiparametric binary choice with an unknown link function dates to \citet{Cosslett1983}, with efficient estimation first achieved by \citet{KleinSpady1993}.
-Maximum score estimation \citep{Manski1975,Manski1985} and its smoothed variants \citep{Horowitz1992} provide robustness to link misspecification, while the cube-root asymptotics of such estimators were characterized by \citet{KimPollard1990}.
-Closely related order-restricted and isotonic likelihood methods are developed in \citet{Barlow1972,Robertson1988}.
-More broadly, these models fall within the class of single-index models, which extend beyond binary choice and admit alternative estimation strategies such as semiparametric least squares \citep{Ichimura1993}, average derivative estimators \citep{PowellStockStoker1989}, and rank-based or rank-correlation estimators \citep{Han1987,Sherman1993}.
-This literature emphasizes identification and estimation of structural parameters under minimal distributional assumptions beyond an underlying parametric structural model.
+Semiparametric binary choice with an unknown link function originates with \citet{Cosslett1983}, with efficient estimation established by \citet{KleinSpady1993}.
+Maximum score estimators \citep{Manski1975,Manski1985} and smoothed variants \citep{Horowitz1992} provide robustness to link misspecification, with cube-root asymptotics characterized by \citet{KimPollard1990}.
+(See \cref{sec:max_score_estimators} for and expanded discussion on implications for alignment.)
+Related order-restricted and isotonic likelihood methods appear in \citet{Barlow1972,Robertson1988}.
+These models belong to the broader class of single-index models, which extend beyond binary choice.
+General estimators include semiparametric least squares \citep{Ichimura1993}, average derivative \citep{PowellStockStoker1989}, and rank correlation estimator \citep{Han1987,Sherman1993}.
+Unlike this literature, our statistical target is not a finite-dimensional structural parameter but the optimal policy itself.
+This changes both the statistical object and the admissible complexity: the index may be induced by a flexible policy class, need not be finite-dimensional, and need only be learned up to transformations that preserve the calibrated policy.